 It’s a mix of minced dry garlic, kosher salt, granulated sugar, freshly ground black pepper, paprika, and a pinch of cayenne pepper.

 One key thing to note: After trial and error, I found that using a minced dry garlic is better than using garlic powder or granulated garlic.
 But to avoid big garlic pieces in your spice rub, use a mortar and pestle to grind the granulated garlic and kosher salt together – and crush it into as fine a powder as you can, but still leaving some garlic bits in the mix.
 (Alternately, you could give the mixture a quick whirl in a spice grinder – if you have one.)

 How do you cook with this Copycat Rib Tickler spice rub?

 This Copycat Rib Tickler is great sprinkled on just about every kind of meat – used as a rub before cooking, or after as more of a seasoning salt.
 And, my buddy Ed claims that Rib Tickler is the best for smoking meats.
 (He wanted me to try smoking with the Rib Tickler he sent me, not knowing that we recently sold our smoker because we never really cooked much with it.
 So I sold it to a neighbor who always wanted one).

-But even without a smoker or grill – you can make some delicious, super tender, oven-baked country ribs with this Copycat Rib Tickler Rub.
-We’re sharing that recipe on Friday – so check back for the details.
+But even without a smoker or grill – you can make these delicious, super tender, oven-baked country ribs with this Copycat Rib Tickler Rub.

 1 tablespoon minced dry garlic